 - a short reflective essay on what the student learned in American Studies

 - some demonstration of competence (in the form of papers or projects) of the student's achievements in the concentration as described in the reflective essay

 - a copy of a research paper from a seminar in the area of the student's focus

 - a representation of the student's public project in the junior seminar

 Compiling the online eportfolio is advised and monitored by the Director of Undergraduate Studies.
-Students will present their eportfolios during reading period in their last semester.

 See all ePortfolios on the Digication platform available to Brown users on your email account.